Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 ## Testing

-Let's review different liquidity set ups and test them to ensure our pool implementation can handle them correctly.
+Let's review different liquidity setups and test them to ensure our pool implementation can handle them correctly.

 ### One Price Range